cosmos/cosmos-sdk/docs/run-node/interact-node.md

 [grpcurl])https://github.com/fullstorydev/grpcurl is like `curl` but for gRPC.
 It is also available as a Go library, but we will use it only as a CLI command for debugging and testing purposes.
 Follow the instructions in the previous link to install it.

-Assuming you have a local node running (either a localnet, or connected to our devnet), you should be able to run the following to list the Protobuf services available (you can replace `localhost:9000` by the gRPC server endpoint of another node, it's configured under the `grpc.address` field inside `app.toml`):
+Assuming you have a local node running (either a localnet, or connected a live network), you should be able to run the following command to list the Protobuf services available (you can replace `localhost:9000` by the gRPC server endpoint of another node, which is configured under the `grpc.address` field inside `app.toml`):

 ```bash
 grpcurl -plaintext localhost:9090 list